antixenoinitiative/axiwiki/builds.md

 #### **Krait Mk.II (Shieldless)**

-A shieldless version of the beginner Krait MK.II.
-The shieldless Krait, while not as maneuverable as the Chieftain, provides a greater damage output.
+The shieldless Krait, while not as maneuverable as the Chieftain, provides a greater damage output for beginners.
 The Krait's massive power plant also allows it to idle under 20% heat, which allows for cold approaches without a heatsink or thermal vent beam.

 Type: **Cold Orbiter**